marineschimel/why-prep-2/README.md

 # Why prepare?

-This is a copy of the initial why-prep repo with a clean history!
-It contains the code necessary to run all the simulations of the why-prep project, which looks at the optimal control strategy of a delayed reach.
+This repository contains code to run simulations and analyses corresponding to the paper "When and why does motor preparation arise in recurrent neural network models of motor control?"
+(Schimel et al., 2023, eLife).

 # Dependencies
 - Owl/Owl-ode/Owl-opt
 - Cmadargs : https://github.com/hennequin-lab/cmdargs